echasnovski/comperank/README.md

 `comperank` provides tools for computing ranking and rating based on competition results.
 It is tightly connected to its data infrastructure package [comperes](https://github.com/echasnovski/comperes).
 Basic knowledge about creating [valid competition results](https://github.com/echasnovski/comperes#store-and-convert) and [Head-to-Head expressions](https://github.com/echasnovski/comperes#head-to-head) with `comperes` is needed in order to efficiently use `comperank`.

 Understanding of **competition** is quite general: it is a set of **games** (abstract event) in which **players** (abstract entity) gain some abstract **scores** (typically numeric).
 The most natural example is sport results, however not the only one.
-For example, product rating can be considered as a competition between products as "players".
+Product rating can also be considered as a competition between products as "players".
 Here a "game" is a customer that reviews a set of products by rating them with numerical "score" (stars, points, etc.).

 **Rating** is a list (in the ordinary sense) of numerical values, one for each player, or the numerical value itself.
 Its interpretation depends on rating method: either bigger value indicates better player performance or otherwise.